ynchuang/ynchuang.github.io/_pages/about.md

 ### About me

 Howdy!
 I’m Yu-Neng Chuang, a fourth-year Ph.D. student from the Department of [Computer Science at Rice University](https://cs.rice.edu/), co-advised by Dr. [Xia "Ben" Hu](https://cs.rice.edu/~xh37/index.html) and Prof. [Vladimir Braverman](https://cs.rice.edu/~vb21/).
 Before that, I received my bachelor’s degree in Mathematics and my master’s degree in Computer Science, both from National ChengChi University.
-My research interests include Trustworthiness (Uncertainty, Explainability, and Safety) of Large Language Models (LLMs), LLMs Reasoning and Alignment, and Multi-Agent Planning.
+My research interests include Trustworthiness (Explainability and Safety) of Large Language Models (LLMs), LLM Reasoning, and LLM Efficiency.

 Email: ynchuang [at] rice [dot] edu

 ### News
+- May 2025: I started my internship at Google DeepMind!

+- Checkout our latest survey on [efficient LLM reasoning](https://arxiv.org/abs/2503.16419)!
+Feel free to [UPVOTE](https://huggingface.co/papers/2503.16419)

+- May 2025: One paper has accepted by KDD 2025.
+See you in Toronto!

+- May 2025: Two paper have accepted by ACL 2025.
+See you in Vienna!

+- May 2025: One paper has accepted by ICML 2025.

 - Jan.
-2025: One paper accepted by NAACL 2025 (Finding).
+2025: One paper has accepted by NAACL 2025 (Finding).
 See you in Albuquerque!

 - Nov.
 2024: I am honor to received the Ken Kennedy Institute 2024/25 Andrew Ladd Memorial Fellowship!